An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: Modification for Stability

 Finally, we check what happens to the solvability condition for the pressure problem, given the system change above.
 Clearly, all we need to do is to modify equation (\ref{PoissonConsistency}) by adding --- to its left hand side, the term

 where we have used incompressibility, and equation (\ref{NS_Boundary_ConditionsConstr}).
 It follows that solvability remains valid. \begin{remark} The reformulation of the Navier-Stokes equations in (\ref{PPE_Numerical_Splitting1}--\ref{PPE_Numerical_Splitting2}) is similar to the one used by Johnston and Liu in~\cite{JohnstonLiu2004}.
-In their paper the authors propose methods of solution to the Navier-Stokes equations based on the equivalent system (for simplicity, we set $\mathbf{g} = 0\/$, as done in~\cite{JohnstonLiu2004}) where \begin{itemize} \item[(a)] For $\mathbf{x} \in \phantom{\partial}\/\Omega\/$, the same equations as in (\ref{PPE_Numerical_Splitting1}--\ref{PPE_Numerical_Splitting2}) apply. \item[(b)] For $\mathbf{x} \in \partial\/\Omega\/$, $\;\mathbf{u} = 0\/$ is used for the momentum equation. \item[(c)] For $\mathbf{x} \in \partial\/\Omega\/$, $\;\mathbf{n} \cdot \nabla p = \mathbf{n} \cdot \left( - \mu \, \nabla \times \nabla \times \mathbf{u} + \mathbf{f} \right)\/$ is used for the Poisson equation.
-This is equivalent to $\mathbf{n} \cdot \nabla p = \mathbf{n} \cdot \left( \mu \, \Delta \, \mathbf{u} - \mu \, \nabla ( \nabla \cdot \mathbf{u} ) + \mathbf{f} \right)\/$. \end{itemize} For this system the incompressibility condition $\phi = \nabla \cdot \mathbf{u} = 0\/$ follows because these equations yield \begin{itemize} \item[(d)] $\phi_t = \mu\,\Delta\,\phi\/$ for $\mathbf{x} \in \Omega\/$, with $\mathbf{n} \cdot \nabla \, \phi = 0\/$ for $\mathbf{x} \in \partial\/\Omega\/$. \end{itemize} Thus, if $\phi\/$ vanishes initially, it will vanish for all times. \begin{itemize} \item[(e)] The \emph{main advantage} of this reformulation over the one in (\ref{PPE_Numerical_Splitting1}--\ref{PPE_Numerical_Splitting2}) is that (in general) the boundary condition $\nabla \cdot \mathbf{u} = 0\/$ in (\ref{PPE_Numerical_Splitting1}) couples all the components of the flow velocity field --- see \S~\ref{subsec:MomentumEquation}.
-Thus an implicit treatment of the viscous terms in (\ref{PPE_Numerical_Splitting1}--\ref{PPE_Numerical_Splitting2}) would be more expensive (and complicated) than for the system in items~a--c above.
+In their paper the authors propose methods of solution to the Navier-Stokes equations based on the equivalent system (for simplicity, we set $\mathbf{g} = 0\/$, as done in~\cite{JohnstonLiu2004}) where \begin{itemize} \item[(a)] For $\mathbf{x} \in \phantom{\partial}\/\Omega\/$, the same equations as in (\ref{PPE_Numerical_Splitting1}--\ref{PPE_Numerical_Splitting2}) apply. \item[(b)] For $\mathbf{x} \in \partial\/\Omega\/$, $\;\mathbf{u} = 0\/$ is used for the momentum equation. \item[(c)] For $\mathbf{x} \in \partial\/\Omega\/$, $\;\mathbf{n} \cdot \nabla p = \mathbf{n} \cdot \left( - \mu \, \nabla \times \nabla \times \mathbf{u} + \mathbf{f} \right)\/$ is used for the Poisson equation. \end{itemize} For this system the incompressibility condition $\phi = \nabla \cdot \mathbf{u} = 0\/$ follows because these equations yield \begin{itemize} \item[(d)] $\phi_t = \mu\,\Delta\,\phi\/$ for $\mathbf{x} \in \Omega\/$, with $\mathbf{n} \cdot \nabla \, \phi = 0\/$ for $\mathbf{x} \in \partial\/\Omega\/$. \end{itemize} Thus, if $\phi\/$ vanishes initially, it will vanish for all times. \begin{itemize} \item[(e)] The \emph{main advantage} of this reformulation over the one in (\ref{PPE_Numerical_Splitting1}--\ref{PPE_Numerical_Splitting2}) is that (in general) the boundary condition $\nabla \cdot \mathbf{u} = 0\/$ in (\ref{PPE_Numerical_Splitting1}) may couple the components of the flow velocity field --- see \S~\ref{subsec:MomentumEquation}.
+Thus, depending on implementation, an implicit treatment of the viscous terms in (\ref{PPE_Numerical_Splitting1}--\ref{PPE_Numerical_Splitting2}) may be more expensive (and complicated) than for the system in items~a--c above.
 However, it is not clear to us at this moment how much of a problem this is.
 The reason is that the coupling is ``weak'', by which we mean that: in the $N_G \times N_G\/$ discretization matrix for the Laplacian --- where $N_G\/$ is the number of points in the numerical grid, the coupling induced by the boundary condition affects only $O(N_G^{1/2})\/$ entries in 2-D, and $O(N_G^{1/3})\/$ entries in 3-D --- at least with the type of discretization that we use in \S~\ref{subsec:MomentumEquation}.
-Hence, it may be possible to design algorithms where the extra cost is moderate, and not a show-stopper. \item[(f)] The \emph{main disadvantage} of this reformulation over the one in (\ref{PPE_Numerical_Splitting1}--\ref{PPE_Numerical_Splitting2}) is related to the discussion in items~\ref{Section:NumSplitting}b and \ref{Section:NumSplitting}c earlier in this section --- which lead us to add the feedback control parameter $\lambda\/$ in (\ref{PPE_Numerical_Splitting1}--\ref{PPE_Numerical_Splitting2}).
-In other words, \emph{the incompressibility condition is enforced in a relatively weak fashion:} the heat equation evolution in item~d forces errors in $\phi\/$ to converge (exponentially) to their mean, but if the mean of the errors is not zero, $\phi\/$ will drift away from zero.
-As shown by our numerical experiments in \S~\ref{Section:Implementation}, drift can be a problem (if not controlled by a parameter such as $\lambda\/$) when doing calculations in domains with non-conforming boundaries.
+Hence, it may be possible to design algorithms where the extra cost is moderate, and not a show-stopper.